GravityPDF/gravity-pdf-documentation/docs/v6/templates/invoice-classic.md

 * The label shown in the Product table header for the Total column (i.e the total cost for each line item).

 #### Subtotal (11)
 * The total cost for all products, excluding shipping.
-If tax is enabled the subtotal will also exclude tax.
+If tax is enabled, the subtotal will also exclude tax.

 #### Overall Total (12)
 * The overall invoice total including shipping, and tax (if applicable).